 According to Fernando Gutierrez of Atlas Spring, “Most coil springs have a linear spring rate.
 Because of the leaf spring’s multi-leaf design, they have a progressive spring rate.
 The more they compress, the higher the spring rate rises.
 By varying their width, length, arch, thickness and number of leaves, they can suspend anything from a Suzuki Samurai to a cement truck.
 They work best with a shock that has the necessary damping to control the springs in rebound.
 Leaf springs are large and they need space to work.
 That’s why you see them used mostly in the rear and/or on larger trucks.
 Smaller more compact trucks and SUVs sometimes don’t have enough room to run leaf springs, especially in the front.”

 Radius Arm Setup

-A variation on the radius arm suspension is the parallel four link, shown in the figure to the left.
-Aftermarket manufacturers make kits that retrofit an existing radius arm suspension to a parallel four link design and use coil springs and a track bar to center the axle.
+A variation on the radius arm suspension is the parallel four-link, shown in the figure above.
+Aftermarket manufacturers make kits that retrofit an existing radius arm suspension to a parallel four-link design and use coil springs and a track bar to center the axle.
 Instead of a radius arm with a fixed mount on the axle, it uses an upper and lower link on each side with pivots on both ends.
 As the axle cycles up and down, the links allow it to maintain the same relationship with the ground and the caster angle remains constant.
 Anytime you add a pivot, you add a wear item and the potential for deflection.
-What the parallel four link gives up in strength compared to the radius arm, it makes up for in better ride quality and handling.
+What the parallel four-link gives up in strength compared to the radius arm, it makes up for in better ride quality and handling.

 Not only does it allow the rear end to travel freely up and down but the single pivot on the wishbone lets it articulate freely.
 Without the coilover shocks and huge, custom built, position sensitive bypass shocks mounted to the trailing arms, it would be very difficult to control the huge fabricated axle assembly and heavy bead lock wheels and tires.